Shinmera/modularize/README.md

   ...)
 ```

-When loading a module-system, `*PACKAGE*` is automatically bound to `MODULARIZE-USER` so that you may use `DEFINE-MODULE` without having to switch to a specific package first.
-It might still be a good idea to precede your `DEFINE-MODULE` form with an `(in-package #:modularize-user)` though.
 The main difference over packages is that each module has a central storage table, which you can access with `MODULE-STORAGE`.
 This allows you to save metadata on modules to keep track of the different parts each module might play in your application.

 Another function that might prove useful is `DELETE-MODULE`, which attempts to offer a mechanism to completely remove a module so as to revert its changes.
 Without any further additions, this will simply result in all symbols in the module package being `MAKUNBOUND` and `FMAKUNBOUND` and the package getting deleted.
 Since a module might also cause changes outside of its own package, it is therefore advised to add deletion hooks through `DEFINE-DELETE-HOOK` as to make sure other kinds of changes can be cleaned up as well.